ARIIK-ANTHONY/Urban-Mobility-Explorer/README.md

 ## 📋 Prerequisites

-- Node.js 20.x or higher
+- Node.js 22.x or higher (Node 20+ may work, but this project was developed and tested on Node 22)
-- PostgreSQL database
+- PostgreSQL database (Neon serverless or local Postgres)
 - npm or yarn package manager

 ## 🛠️ Installation